ayyzad/phidata-agent-examples/README.md

 ```

 ### Podcast Generation Tool
-- enter the topic in the podcast_agent.py file at the bottom of the script
+-enter the topic in the podcast_agent.py file at the bottom of the script
 ```